econgrowth/econgrowth.github.io-src/content/pages/Computation.md

     #conda-env create -f GeoPython2env.yml
     #conda-env create -f GeoPython3env.yml

-This will create an environment with all the packages you will require for this course (and more!).
+This should create an environment with all the packages you will require for this course (and more!).
+If this fails, which seems to happen often due to version conflicts, execute

+	conda create --name GeoPython3env -c conda-forge python=3.6 geopandas georasters pandas numpy matplotlib seaborn jupyter scikit-image scikit-learn scipy r rstudio r-irkernel ipykernel statsmodels pycountry networkx rpy2 rasterio r-tidyr r-tibble r-dplyr pandana urbanaccess dill

+This should create an environment with some of the packages we need.
+We can always install others down the road.

 To start using one of the environment you will need to exectute the following command

     source activate GeoPython3env